robert-crandall/death/README.md

 ### Home Videos

-This is the real motivation for writing this document.
 My wife has currated personal videos for each child.
 These files are highly important, and I treat them that way.

 Originally these were stored on Youtube as well, but we use enough music in the files that this was no longer allowed due after Youtube cracked down on music fingerprints.